lucalas/ClassVerter/README.md

-# ClassVerter
+# ClassVerter 0.1
-Little javascript library to convert from one class language to another
+Javascript library to convert from one class language to another

 ## Language available:
 - C#